pete-wckdrzr/Gaspar/README.md

 ## Disable Export on Build

 Gaspar will export files on build.
-If you would like to disable this add the following to the `PropertyGroup` of you csproj file
+If you would like to disable this add the following to the `PropertyGroup` of you csproj file.

 - `<RunGaspar>False</RunGaspar>`